Ambrevar/evil-special-modes/README.md

 	- In Emacs, it is a prefix key for all help-related commands, and so is `<f1>`.

-- `M-<hjkl>`: Those keys are usually free in Evil but still bound to there Emacs default (e.g. `M-l` is `downcase-word`).
+- `M-<hjkl>`: Those keys are usually free in Evil but still bound to their Emacs default (e.g. `M-l` is `downcase-word`).
 Besides, if `C-j`/`C-k` are already used, having `M-j` and `M-k` might add up to the confusion.